openid/openid4vp_ble/main.md

 # Overview

-Wallet and the Verifier MUST implement BLE according to the [Bluetooth Core Specification 4.0](https://www.bluetooth.com/specifications/specs/core-specification-4-0/).
+Wallet and the Verifier MUST implement BLE according to the [!@Bluetooth.4.Core].

 Wallet and the Verifier MUST support LE Data Packet Length Extension.
+[TLT: Reference?]

 ToDo: For the wallet, mDL mandates 4.0, and recommends 4.2. and LE data Pathet Length Extension.
 For the reader, 4.2 and LE Data Packet Length Extension is mandated and 5.0 and LE 2M PHY is recommended.

 The protocol consists of the following two steps:

-1. Establishing a connection
+1. Establishing a BLE connection
 2. Verifying the parties
 3. Exchanging verifiable credentials
 4. Finalizing the exchange

 During step 1, ephemeral keys to encrypt the session are exchanged.
+Note: authentication of the parties can be implemented on the OpenID layer.

-Step 2 utilizes request and response syntax defined in [OpenID4VP] specification.
+Step 2 utilizes request and response syntax as defined in [!@OpenID4VP].
 Response type `vp_token` MUST be used to obtain the VP Token in Authorization Response.
+[TLT: why do we need a response type at all?]

 # Limitation